Class of 2027

 Tami Alli

-In 2023, Tami graduated from Providence Day School with a dual diploma in Global Studies.
-While there, she served as the Co-President of the Global Studies Diploma program and was awarded The Round Square King Constantine Medal for her global affairs and service work.
-Additionally, Tami was an intern for The Echo Foundation, a local non-profit in Charlotte, where she created a curriculum surrounding environmental activism and climate change and traveled to The Galapagos Islands to research microplastics and water insecurity.
+Originally from Charlotte, NC, Tami graduated from Providence Day School in 2023 with a dual diploma in Global Studies.
+She served as Co-President of the Global Studies Diploma program and was awarded the Round Square King Constantine Medal for her leadership in global affairs and service.
+She also interned at The Echo Foundation, where she developed an environmental activism curriculum and conducted research on microplastics and water insecurity in the Galápagos Islands.

 Aarushi Bute